konkam/GibbsTypePriors/README.md

 # How to use the package

-The package is developed for Julia 1.4.
 To compute the prior density at clusters of size k=10 for a Normalized Generalised Gamma process of parameters σ=0.8, β = 1.2 and n = 500 data points, use:

 ````julia